-We have had a history of net losses and expect to continue to report net losses for the foreseeable future, which could adversely affect our ability to finance our business in the future.
-We reported net losses of \$81.3 million, \$149.2 million and \$127.3 million for the years ended December 31, 1999, 2000 and 2001, respectively.
+We have had a history of net losses and expect to continue to report net losses for the foreseeable future, which could cause the prices at which our stock and other securities trade to decline and adversely affect our ability to finance our business in the future.
+We reported net losses of \$81.3 million, \$149.8 million and \$190.9 million for the years ended December 31, 1999, 2000 and 2001, respectively.
 The principal reasons for our prior and anticipated net losses include the depreciation and amortization expenses associated with our acquisitions, the capital expenditures related to expanding and upgrading our cable systems and interest costs on borrowed money.